-- We let you in on Patras’s secrets and guide you through your best holidays ever!
+- We let you in on the secrets of Patras and guide you through your best holidays ever!

 Don’t lose any time!
-Your dream holidays to Greece are just a click away.
+Your dream holidays to Patras are just a click away.
 Book now and let the adventure begin!

 INFORMATION ABOUT PATRAS